WorldBrain/Memex/Readme.md

 Coding, design, communication, there is plenty to be done.
 A tiny but of funding is available to tip significant contributions. :money_with_wings:

+All code in this project is in the public domain, free from copyright restrictions.
+Please waive your copyrights on any contributions you make.
+See e.g. [unlicense.org](http://unlicense.org/) for more information.

 ## Hacking